EducationShinyAppTeam/Style_Guide/README.md

 Notice that both `APP_TITLE` and `APP_DESCP` do not follow camelCase.
 This is by intent to denote global `constants`.

-### Order of App Code

-There is a fixed order in which you will need to write your code.
-This will depend on if you are using a singular `app.R` file or the pair `ui.r` and `server.r`.

-#### Using `app.R`

-The order for your code will be as follows: 1.
-Packages to be loaded 2.
-App Meta Data 3.
-Any additional source files 4.
-UI definition 5.
-Server definition 6. `boastApp` call

-#### Using `ui.R` and `server.R`

-The order for your code in the `ui.R` file: 1.
-Packages to be loaded 2.
-App Meta Data 3.
-Any additional source files 4.
-UI definition

-The order for your code in the `server.R` file: 1.
-Packages to be loaded
-2. Any additional source files 3.
-Server definition

 ## Visual Appearance

 The visual appearance of each App consists of 6 major areas (plus one